Linda, Be Good

 Linda, Be Good is a 1947 American comedy film directed by Frank McDonald and starring Elyse Knox, John Hubbard and Marie Wilson.
 The film's sets were designed by the art director Lewis H. Creber.

-Sidney W. Pink took the film and added some additional footage and released it under the alternative title I Was a Burlesque Queen in 1953.
+Sidney W. Pink took the film and added some additional footage of a line of burlesque dancers in 3-D and released it under the alternative title I Was a Burlesque Queen in 1953.

-Synopsis
+Plot

 A married woman joins a burlesque troupe to gather research for a novel she is writing without her husband knowing.
 However this leads to complications when she meets her husband's boss.